jeffparsons/thoughts/rust/build-caching.md

 [Rust builds are slow](slow-builds.md), and they take up a lot of disk space.

-One way to mitigate this is through build caching.
+One way to mitigate this is through sharing of build artifacts between projects, either locally or also across multiple machines.

 TODO: more of BLUF